YakDriver/smarterr/docs/api.md

 - **Diagnostic templates**: `diagnostic_summary` and `diagnostic_detail`
   - Used when enriching framework-generated diagnostics (for example, via `EnrichAppend`).

-> **Note:** All output is a diagnostic.
+> **Note:** All output produces a diagnostic.
 The template name refers to the input type (error vs. diagnostic).

 **Function-to-template mapping:**

 - `AddError` and `Append` use `error_summary` and `error_detail`.
 - `EnrichAppend` uses `diagnostic_summary` and `diagnostic_detail`.

-If the relevant templates aren't defined, smarterr falls back to the original error or diagnostic content.
+If you forget to define a template, smarterr falls back to the original error or diagnostic content.

 ---